Equity Scholarships

 - Women

-Pattison Media continued support of the Pattison Media Equity Scholarship allows for the four deserving recipients amongst a vast pool of qualified applicants and helps these young future journalists press forward during challenging times.
+Pattison Media continued support of the Pattison Media Equity Scholarship allows for the four deserving recipients amongst a vast pool of qualified applicants and helps these young, future journalists press forward during challenging times.

-The successful Pattison Media 2025 Equity Scholarship recipients are:
+The successful Pattison Media Equity Scholarship recipients are:

-• Sia Foryoh BCIT, Broadcast & Online Journalism
+- Bailey Pilgrim-Paje BCIT, Broadcast & Online Journalism

-Pattison Media looks forward to continuing the Pattison Media Equity Scholarship in January of 2026.
+Pattison Media looks forward to continuing the Pattison Media Equity Scholarship in January of 2027.

 About the recipients: